Shyama Prasad Mukherji College

 Shyama Prasad Mukherji College for Women commonly known as SPM College, is a constituent college of the University of Delhi.
 The all-women's college was founded in 1969 and named after Syama Prasad Mukherjee.

 At present, the college offers 19 programs including three professional courses and running nine Certificate Courses.
-The college offers Teachers Training Programmes - B.Ed & B.El.Ed - and is among the few colleges of University of Delhi to offer the course outside the Central Institute of Education (CIE), University of Delhi.
+The college offers Teachers Education Programmes - B.Ed, B.El.Ed, and B.A.
+B.Ed.
+Secondary - and is among the few colleges of University of Delhi to offer the course outside the Central Institute of Education (CIE), University of Delhi.
 The college is a part of North Campus cluster but is located off campus.

 Campus

 SPM College is located in Punjabi Bagh (West), New Delhi.
 The college is well connected by the Shivaji Park Metro Station on the Green Line and Punjabi Bagh West Metro station on the Pink Line of the Delhi metro network.
-Special provisions for differently-abled students and staff members such as ramps, wheel chairs, washrooms, and special pavements are, in place within the college premises.
+Special provisions for disabled students and staff members such as ramps, wheel chairs, washrooms, and special pavements are, in place within the college premises.
 Braille plates with QR codes are also displayed outside every room.

 The college maintains a double storey library in a separate wing for the college students.
 It is a fully digitalized library with a collection of 87,000 books, 22 journals, 11 newspapers, and reading halls.

 A branch of Indian Overseas Bank operates in the college.

 The labs, seminar hall, and classrooms are equipped with projectors.